 How it works

-The AI Head Analysis solution uses AI to analyze CT head scans as part of real-time emergency treatment to support the diagnosis of five types of acute brain bleeds.
+CGI AI Head uses AI to analyze CT head scans as part of real-time emergency treatment to support the diagnosis of the most common types of cerebral hemorrhages, which cover 99% of acute cerebral hemorrhages.

 A radiologist uses AI to first analyze the images independently.
 Then, AI outputs provide expert advice to support a diagnosis.
 After a diagnosis is made, the radiologist can compare the assessment with the AI results.

-The solution analyzes data from different imaging devices at hospitals to build and clinically test the algorithms in line with rigorous regulatory requirements.
-Several hospitals have conducted independent solution testing and validation, including one of the largest university hospitals in Switzerland.
-Further, a world-leading medical journal, Neurology, published an article on these AI-based diagnostics.
+The solution analyzes data from various hospital imaging devices to build and clinically test algorithms in line with rigorous regulatory requirements.
+Several hospitals have conducted independent solution testing and validation, including one of Switzerland's largest university hospitals.
+Furthermore, world-leading medical journals Neurology and Nature published articles on these AI-based diagnostics.

-AI aids in detecting a specific brain bleed with up to 98% accuracy
+AI aids in detecting specific brain bleeds with up to 98% accuracy

 We have worked with CGI to develop a completely new AI-based solution, consisting of several AI algorithms working in parallel, to help identify the most common types of non-traumatic brain hemorrhage quickly and accurately.